 Foods That You Should Never Refreeze

-Yes, eat up your stews, casseroles, pot pies, and the likes, so they don’t go to waste.
+Yes, eat up your stews, casseroles, pot pies, and the like, so they don’t go to waste.
 Just bring the meal for lunch.

 Fruit-based products do ferment faster than you may expect.
 So, it’s a wise idea to enjoy them quickly rather than refreezing them.

-Any of the two methods will force you to cook shrimps the same day.
-The only solution to thawing is by using a refrigerator.
+Any of the two methods will force you to cook shrimp on the same day.
+The only solution to thawing is to use a refrigerator.

 I heard my neighbor asking, ‘can you refreeze shrimp?’
 I shouted ‘yes’.